russell-parrott/reet/README.md

 In every case, REET replaces promises with proof.

+## Quick Start

+1. Select the relevant stage (Sovereignty, Authority, or Integrity).
+2. Open the corresponding test file in `/tests/`.
+3. Compare the standard against the live system.
+4. Record whether evidence is present and sufficient.
+5. Mark PASS, FAIL, or MISSING PROOF.

+Outputs can be published as a Test Card or attached directly to contracts and regulatory filings.

 ## What REET is

 REET is a public standard of enforceable tests.
 It is designed to close the gap between what systems claim and what they actually do.
 It is free to use, copy, and enforce and will always remain open.